or73/hostService/README.md

-# Host Service
+# Deploying to a Hosting Service

-Web service running on Heroku
+Hosting Service.